fncbook/fnc/chapter5/fd-converge.md

 ```{index} ! truncation error; of a finite-difference formula
 ```

-::::{proof:definition} Truncation error of a finite-difference formula For the finite-difference method {eq}`fdformula` with weights $a_{-p},\ldots,a_{q}$, the **truncation error** is
+::::{prf:definition} Truncation error of a finite-difference formula For the finite-difference method {eq}`fdformula` with weights $a_{-p},\ldots,a_{q}$, the **truncation error** is

 ```{math}